Labi Kousoulis

 Labi Kousoulis (born 1971) is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2013 provincial election.
 A member of the Nova Scotia Liberal Party, he represented the electoral district of Halifax Citadel-Sable Island until his defeat in the 2021 Nova Scotia general election.

 Early life and education

 Kousoulis was born and raised in Halifax, Nova Scotia, the son of John Kousoulis and Marina Michalakos, who emigrated from Laconia in Southern Greece though Pier 21.
 He graduated from Saint Mary's University in 1996 with a Bachelor of Commerce in Finance and is a Chartered Professional Accountant.
 He holds a Master in Business Administration from Saint Mary's University Sobey School of Business.

 Before politics

-He worked as a commercial lender with Scotiabank, was an executive member of Wilsons Fuel, and as controller at Trenton Works.
+He worked as a commercial lender with Scotiabank, as an executive member of Wilsons Fuel, and as controller at Trenton Works.
 Kousoulis has also started a number of small businesses.